T-O-R-U-S/CronexOS-X/README.md

 - I'm remaking it to extend my Svelte skills!
 - It'll look different!
 - It'll look better!
-- My previous programming knowledge should make PERFORM better!
+- My previous programming knowledge should make it PERFORM better!
 - Yipee!!!
+- ~~No commits in over a month!!!!!!~~